 California Western Railroad, one of the previous owners of the Site, had generated, stored, and/or disposed of hazardous wastes at the Site.
 Prior to Mendocino Railway's ownership of the Site, the Department of Toxic Substances Control (DTSC) conducted onsite investigations and identified the presence of elevated levels of total petroleum hydrocarbons and metals at the Site (as noted in the DTSC Site Investigation Report; DTSC 1999).
 In June 2005, Mendocino Railway entered into a Corrective Action Consent Agreement (Consent Agreement) with DTSC (DTSC 2005).
 Mendocino Railway then removed and disposed of remaining ash from identified railroad tie burn sites as part of the Consent Agreement terms.
-DTSC approved completion of these activities in a letter dated 14 February 2011 (DTSC 2011).
-Also in 2011, Mendocino Railway submitted a Resource Conservation and Recovery Act (RCRA) Facility Investigation Work Plan (RFI Workplan), which was subsequently approved by DTSC, addressing the remaining Solid Waste Management Units (SWMUs) listed in the Consent Agreement (ERM 2011).
+DTSC approved completion of these activities in a letter dated 14 February 2011 (DTSC 2011a).
+Also in 2011, Mendocino Railway submitted a RCRA Facility Investigation Work Plan (RFI Workplan), which was subsequently approved by DTSC, addressing the remaining Solid Waste Management Units (SWMUs) listed in the Consent Agreement (ERM 2011).
 In 2012, the RFI Workplan was implemented and a RCRA Facility Investigation Report (RFI Report) outlining the results of the RFI Workplan activities was submitted in April 2013 (ERM 2013).

 Based on the results of the RFI Workplan sampling activities and comments received from DTSC, additional investigation was recommended in SWMU #35 (Railroad Area Soil).
+SWMU #1 (Fort Bragg Train Station) is located east of the roundhouse and DTSC has agreed that the evaluation of SWMU #1 is complete1.
 The RFI Report recommendations included additional characterization of the extent of lead in soil in SWMU #35, analysis of future soil samples for arsenic, and additional investigation to improve understanding of groundwater gradients and the presence of dissolved phase petroleum hydrocarbon concentrations in groundwater.
 In a letter dated 4 November 2021, DTSC requested submittal of a RFI Workplan Addendum to address the recommendations in the RFI Workplan (DTSC 2021).
-In a letter dated 3 January 2022, Mendocino Railway requested an extension for the RFI Workplan Addendum submittal (Mendocino Railway 2022).
-In a letter dated 25 January 2022, DTSC granted an extension of 90 days from the date of the 25 January 2022 letter (DTSC 2022a).
-In an email dated 20 April 2022, DTSC extended the deadline of the RFI Workplan Addendum submittal to 9 May 2022 (DTSC 2022b).
+In a letter dated 3 January 2022,

-&lt;sup>1 In DTSC's approval letter dated 28 November 2011, DTSC agreed that the Fort Bragg Train Station (SWMU #1) was excluded from the investigation (no soil or groundwater samples needed to be collected).
+1 In DTSC's approval letter dated 28 November 2011 (DTSC 2011), DTSC agreed that the Fort Bragg Train Station (SWMU #1) was excluded from the investigation (no soil or groundwater samples needed to be collected) and that the evaluation of SWMU #1 was complete.
 SWMU #1 was described in the 2013 RFI Report as the area "east of the roundhouse."